Prioritizing Houston Humidity Control

 All the moisture a dehumidifier extracts from the air has to go somewhere - Portable dehumidifiers generally drain the moisture they remove from the air into a small bucket located inside the unit which throughout the day has to be periodically emptied by hand other wise the portable unit will shut off until the bucket is emptied so it doesn't over-flow into your home, which means they constantly have to be monitored and attended to in order for to achieve any level of effectiveness.

 Whole Home Dehumidifiers, like your central air conditioning system, drain into the plumbing of your home where the water is automatically carried away and offer a worry free unlimited run time whether your home or away.
+Just like you're existing HVAC system, a Whole Home Dehumidifier is installed in the attic which allows it to drain directly into your home's internal plumbing just as your AC system does.

 Most portable dehumidifiers do not list or disclose their CFM rating (how many cubic feet of air per minute they move across their cooling coils).
 CFM is a very important factor when determining the size of the room the unit is designed to function within - Smaller units without adequate air flow will not be able to adequately dehumidify larger areas.